Mary Etta Designs Interior Spaces Blog

 Knowing that informs your choices in paint, flooring and many other choices you make in finishes.
 Granite countertops, on the other hand, takes color from the many different minerals that give each lode contains.
 Shopping for granite countertops, the range of colors and veining makes the task of matching the right shade and stone appearance to your design scheme not only fun, but very important.

 Finally, I want to make sure that those of you who have purchased Hunter Douglas products from me through Costco will want to jot down the revised customer service number.
-I have gotten a few calls from those wanting to contact Hunter Douglas for parts and repairs.
+Already in the new year I have gotten a few calls from those wanting to contact Hunter Douglas for parts and repairs.
 The new contact info for Consumer Support at Hunter Douglas is 1-800-789-0331.
 You can reach us for all your decorating and window treatments at our office number 714.340.3214.

 I was approached recently by VoyageLA, a web-based magazine to have an article written about my interior decorating company.
 Technically, Orange County is not a part of Los Angeles.
 But honestly, we are so close (35 to 45 miles depending upon exact locations) that it is the best way for me to tell friends and family back east about where we’re located.